milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 print("There were " + str(count) + " records in file " + filename)
 ```

 Have a look at the [SeqIO entry](http://biopython.org/wiki/SeqIO) in the Biopython wiki.
-As always you can also get help on the `SeqIO.parse` function using `help(SeqIO.parse)`.
+As always you can also get help on the `SeqIO.parse` function using `help(SeqIO.parse)` or, in IPython, using `SeqIO.parse?`

 ### Looking at the records